 According to PETA, at any given moment there are approximately 100,000 homeless dogs in the UK, all in need of loving homes to call their own.
-And helping to raise further awareness of the issue is Channel 4’s hit show The Dog House, which has officially been renewed for a third season with animal charity Wood Green.
+And helping to raise further awareness of the issue is Channel 4’s hit show The Dog House, which is currently looking for wannabee dog owners who can open their homes up to one of their dogs.

-The first and second seasons of the heartwarming series saw Wood Green set up hidden cameras in their rescue centre, tracking the behaviours and lifestyles of wannabe dog owners in a bid to help them find the perfect pet.
-The footage allowed the charity to determine which humans and dogs had the most chemistry to make the perfect match.
+The first three seasons of the heartwarming series have seen Wood Green set up hidden cameras in their rescue centre, tracking the behaviours and lifestyles of wannabe dog owners in a bid to help them find the perfect pet.
+The footage allows the charity to determine which humans and dogs have the most chemistry to make the perfect match.
 The process typically takes 12 weeks of analysing, eventually leading to the beautiful rescue pups finally finding their forever homes.
 And now, Mancs can experience the magical process for themselves.

 Returning to Wood Green in Cambridgeshire, production company Five Mile Films has announced that they’re on the hunt for potential dog owners to take part in the new season, helping to provide much-needed homes for the wonderful dogs that currently reside at Wood Green.
 The shelter sees an array of breeds of all shapes, colours and sizes pass through their doors, with tons of dogs in need in the wake of the pandemic puppy boom.